-9.7 DER Integration and Automation Project
+9.6 DER Integration and Automation Project

-The DER Integration and Automation project is investigating and testing options for how DER can effectively integrate into the energy system and how they can be used by customers to their full potential.
-The project demonstrates how collaboration between a Distributed Energy Resources Management System - DERMS (Schneider Electric's DERMS) and a DER marketplace (GreenSync Decentralised Energy Exchange - deX) platform can unlock existing network hosting capacity to enable consumers gain more value from their energy assets such as solar, batteries and electric vehicles.
-The project is co-funded by the Australian Renewable Energy Agency (ARENA) with Evoenergy as the lead party on the project along with partners including Schneider Electric, GreenSync, and Withywindle (knowledge sharing partner).
+The DER Integration and Automation Project investigated and tested options for how DER can effectively integrate into the energy system and how they can be used by consumers to their full potential.
+The project demonstrated how collaboration between a Distributed Energy Resources Management System - DERMS (Schneider Electric's DERMS) and a DER marketplace (GreenSync Decentralised Energy Exchange - deX) platform could unlock existing network hosting capacity to enable consumers gain more value from their energy assets such as solar, batteries and electric vehicles.
+The project was co-funded by the Australian Renewable Energy Agency (ARENA) with Evoenergy as the lead party on the project along with partners including Schneider Electric, GreenSync, and Withywindle (knowledge sharing partner).